Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q38.
 Which story about technical debt is true?
 - [ ] Technical debt is another name for bugs
-- [ ] It is at the Product Owner's descretion to allocate effort to reduce technical debt.
+- [ ] It is at the Product Owner's description to allocate effort to reduce technical debt.
 - [x] Adding technical debt should be avoided at all costs.
 - [ ] Technical debt is what the Product Owner owes to the developers if they work a lot of overtime to complete the sprint.